LeToNode/Play2.0-CN-doc/scalaGuide/advanced/iteratees/Iteratees.md

     error: (String, Input[E]) => Promise[B]): Promise[B]
 ```

-The fold method defines an iteratee as one of the three mentioned state.
-It accepts three callback functions and will call the appropiate one depending on its state to eventually extract a required value.
+The fold method defines an iteratee as one of the three mentioned states.
+It accepts three callback functions and will call the appropriate one depending on its state to eventually extract a required value.
 When calling `fold` on an iteratee you are basically saying:

 - If the iteratee is in the state `Done`, then I'd take the calculated result of type `A` and what is left from the last consumed chunk of input `Input[E]` and eventually produce a `B`
 - If the iteratee is in state `Cont`, then I'd take the provided continuation (which accepting an input) `Input[E] => Iteratee[E,A]` amd eventually produce a `B`.
 Note that this state provides the only way to push input into the iteratee using the provided continuation function.